The Importance of “Sweet Treats”

 By: Nokomis Bramantecohen, College of Fine Arts, Humanities, and Social Sciences Well-Being Leader

-Although it is commonly mentioned as the secret to success, the concept of organization is more important than simply meeting deadlines and acing tests.
+Commonly mentioned as the secret to success, the concept of organization is more than simply meeting deadlines and acing tests.
 It is an essential skill that can benefit us in our personal, professional, and academic lives.
 Creating and keeping an organized environment can help us be more productive, feel less stressed, and balance the numerous responsibilities within life.
 I have developed a structure that helps me personally stay grounded, calm, and on top of my obligations, and because of this, organization has become a crucial component within my daily routine.

 My Organizational System: The Three Planners